Yvonne Elliman: Early years

-According to Elliman, she was truant during her senior year at high school but graduated owing to the intervention of the school's British-born band teacher (Peter Wilcox), who persuaded her teachers to pass her and encouraged 17-year-old Elliman to relocate to London and pursue a musical career, which she did shortly after graduating.
+According to Elliman, she was truant during her senior year at high school but graduated owing to the intervention of Peter Wilcox, the school's British-born band teacher, who persuaded her teachers to allow her to pass.
+He encouraged 17-year-old Elliman to relocate to London and pursue a musical career, which she did shortly after graduating.

 London years, Jesus Christ Superstar

-Elliman's singing career began in 1969 in London, where she performed in bars and clubs.
+Elliman's singing career began in 1969 in London, performing in bars and clubs.
 At the time she did not like what she was singing.
 "I hated the music then", she recalled in a 1973 interview, adding, "I did it for the bread.
 I was into drugs and all that, and thought Grace Slick and the Jefferson Airplane was it".
-While still an unknown, she was discovered by Tim Rice and Andrew Lloyd Webber, who asked her to sing Mary Magdalene's part for the original audio recording of Jesus Christ Superstar featuring Ian Gillan singing as Jesus.
+While still an unknown, she was discovered by Tim Rice and Andrew Lloyd Webber, who asked her to sing Mary Magdalene's part for the original audio recording of Jesus Christ Superstar.
+Ian Gillan was featured singing as Jesus.
 After its release as an album in 1970, they invited her to join the stage show's traveling cast, which she did for four years.

 She had her first Billboard Hot 100 hit single in 1971 with the ballad "I Don't Know How to Love Him" from Jesus Christ Superstar.
 Her original version was not issued as a single until a cover version by Helen Reddy started moving up the U.S. charts; appearing concurrently on the charts (a rare event, not common since the 1950s, when different releases played in different parts of the United States), Elliman's original peaked at #28, while Reddy's cover peaked at #13.
-In the end, Elliman performed on the 1970 concept album, in the original Broadway cast (1971), and in the 1973 film.
-She and Barry Dennen were alone among the cast to have performed on the original record, original Broadway production and the film.
-Her performance in the film as Mary Magdalene led to a 1974 Golden Globe nomination for Best Actress in a Motion Picture Comedy or Musical.
+In the end Elliman performed on the 1970 concept album, in the original Broadway cast (1971), and in the 1973 film.
+She and Barry Dennen were the only cast members that performed on the original record, original Broadway production, and the film.
+Her performance in the film as Mary Magdalene led to her being nominated for a 1974 Golden Globe for Best Actress in a Motion Picture Comedy or Musical.